|What To Do At Water

 going where you have not gone before.
 Whitewater paddlers scout

 Your's is no disgrace.

-If, upon inspection, you determine that the water you want cross is any more than a bit deeper than your wheels are tall, you might want to consider walking you bike across whatever you are trying to ford.
-If the water is deeper than your airbox, you'll want do do this with the engine off.
+If, upon inspection, you determine that the water you want cross is any more than a bit deeper than your wheels are tall you might want to consider walking your bike across whatever you are trying to ford.
+If the water is deeper than your airbox you'll want do do this with the engine off.

-Motorcycles displace a fair amount of water, when in deep, and experience buoyancy equal to the weight of the displaced water.
-Pushing a bike across deep water, even with the engine off, does not require the effort that you might think, provided the water is not moving swiftly.
-For deep, swift water, find another crossing.
-The consequences of sucking cold, highly incompressible water into a hot engine are, at the very least, time-consuming and unpleasant.
+Motorcycles displace a fair amount of water when in deep and experience buoyancy equal to the weight of the displaced water.
+Pushing a bike across deep water, even with the engine off, does not require the effort that you might think - provided the water is not moving swiftly.
+For deep, swift water you should find another crossing.
+The consequences of sucking cold, highly incompressible water into a hot engine are at the very least time-consuming and unpleasant.
 At the very worst, the consequences are too awful to even consider.
 We hear that drowning isn't much fun either.

-line, gas it and go.
-With enough speed, we've seen people actually
+line just gas it and go.
+With enough speed we've seen people actually

 skim impressive stretches of still water.